blainehansen/ts-thin-ql/README.md

 - Inspecting your database to see what tables/columns are available, and what keys connect them.
 - Parsing your `tql` file, comparing it against the database schema, and generating a type-safe api object you can use in the client to execute database actions.
-- Cryptographically hashing all those operations, and giving that whitelist to a tiny server written in blazing fast asynchronous Rust to handle auth and all upfront checks.
+- Cryptographically hashing all those operations, and giving that whitelist to a tiny server written in blazing fast asynchronous Rust to handle jwt auth and all upfront checks.

 With this strategy, `thin-ql` can give you an api that's type-safe and checked for correctness at build-time, and only exposes the smallest possible amount of database surface to the public.
-That philosophy makes it very different from other projects that aim to provide a complete api over the entire database.
-This makes it perfectly suited for projects that aren't exposing a public api, but want to build a project quickly and not build/maintain a largely redundant api service.
+That philosophy makes it very different from other libraries that aim to provide a complete api over the entire database.
+This makes it perfectly suited for anyone that isn't exposing a public api, but wants to build a project quickly and not deal with a largely redundant api service.

 In `tql`, you can do: